What is a 75% LTV mortgage

 Add up the interest, monthly repayments and any fees, then take away any cashback.

-We also take into account how much you’d still have to repay at the end of the initial period.
+We also consider how much you’d still have to pay back at the end of the initial period.

 Get a mortgage with Trussle today